ufal/ParlaStats/documentation/ProgDoc.md

 ## 2. Database Communication (and database implementation)
 - This directory contains all scripts and tools for creating and working with the PostgreSQL database locally.
 - PostgreSQL
-- Current structure fo the PostgreSQL database:
+- Current structure of the PostgreSQL database:
     ![PostgreSQL database structure](actual_structure.png)
 ### 2.0 Database creation (create_database.sh)
-- A simple shell script which creates the database on the PostgreSQL server and grants all privileges to the user creating it.
+- A simple shell script that creates the database on the PostgreSQL server and grants all privileges to the user creating it.
 - Takes one command line argument - the name of the database.
 - `./create_database.sh parlastatsCS` for example creates the database parlastatsCS on the PostgreSQL server.
 ### 2.1 commands (commands.py)
-- Contains multiple enum classes storing commands for inserting data to individual tables.
+- Contains multiple enum classes storing commands for inserting data into individual tables.
 - The commands are named strings containing PostgreSQL INSERT commands.
-- To these strings then appropriate metadata extracted by metadata extraction scripts are formatted using pythons string formatting.
+- To these strings then appropriate metadata extracted by metadata extraction scripts are formatted using python string formatting.
-- All the commands are designed in such a way, so that they insert each organisation and person only once and if they are not already there.
+- All the commands are designed in such a way that they insert each organization and person only once if they are not already there.
 - #### 2.1.1 PersonCommands
     - Enum class grouping commands for inserting the information about speakers into database tables.
     - **Commands:**
         - `INSERT_ALL` - command for inserting person ID, sex, and birth.
-        - `INSERT_NAME_RECORD` - command for inserting the name records into database.
+        - `INSERT_NAME_RECORD` - command for inserting the name records into the database.
-        - `INSERT_AFFILIATION_RECORD` - command for inserting the affiliation record into database.
+        - `INSERT_AFFILIATION_RECORD` - command for inserting the affiliation record into the database.
 - #### 2.1.2 OrganisationCommands
-    - Enum class grouping commands for inserting information about organisations into database.
+    - Enum class grouping commands for inserting information about organizations into the database.
     - **Commands:**
-        - `INSERT_ALL` - command for inserting organisation ID, role and name.
+        - `INSERT_ALL` - command for inserting organization ID, role and name.
 - #### 2.1.3 SpeechCommands
     - Enum class grouping commands for inserting the information extracted from speeches into database tables.
     - **Commands:**